Roberts leads Pennsylvania against Lafayette after 25-point game - WTOP News

 BOTTOM LINE: Pennsylvania visits Lafayette after Ethan Roberts scored 25 points in Pennsylvania’s 87-84 win over the Maryland-Eastern Shore Hawks.

-Lafayette finished 5-10 at home last season while going 11-21 overall.
-The Leopards averaged 62.8 points per game last season, 27.6 in the paint, 11.6 off of turnovers and 5.6 on fast breaks.

-Pennsylvania finished 11-18 overall with a 2-10 record on the road last season.
-The Quakers averaged 14.8 assists per game on 26.9 made field goals last season.
+Pennsylvania went 11-18 overall with a 2-10 record on the road last season.
+The Quakers gave up 74.4 points per game while committing 14.9 fouls last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.